terrysheng/azure-content-zhtw/articles/cloud-services-dotnet-continuous-delivery.md

 	$deployment = Get-AzureDeployment -ServiceName $serviceName -Slot $slot -ErrorVariable a -ErrorAction silentlycontinue if ($a[0] -ne $null)
     {
-        Write-Output "$(Get-Date -f $timeStampFormat) - No deployment is detected.
-Creating a new deployment. " }
+        Write-Output "$(Get-Date -f $timeStampFormat) - No deployment is detected.Creating a new deployment. " }
     #check for existing deployment and then either upgrade, delete + deploy, or cancel according to $alwaysDeleteExistingDeployments and $enableDeploymentUpgrade boolean variables
 	if ($deployment.Name -ne $null)